amahowal/learning_rust/README.md

 this is the same as running tests by a regular expression "contains"

 if we have tests marked as ignored we can run those specifically by doing `cargo test -- --ignored`

+integration tests live in the `tests` directory three types of tests
+1. unit
+2. integration
+3. doc

+we can run a specific integration suite with `cargo test --test integration_test`